Catholic social teaching: Solidarity and earthly goods

 Pope John Paul II wrote in the 1987 encyclical Sollicitudo rei socialis, "Solidarity is undoubtedly a Christian virtue.
 It seeks to go beyond itself to total gratuity, forgiveness, and reconciliation.
 It leads to a new vision of the unity of humankind, a reflection of God's triune intimate life."
 A person must be their brother's keeper, although they may be separated by distance, language or culture.
 Jesus taught that people must love their neighbors as themselves, and the parable of the Good Samaritan shows that compassion should extend to all people.
-Solidarity includes the scriptural call to welcome the stranger, including immigrants seeking work, a safe home, education for their children, and a decent life for their families.
+The church leadership can have a more pro-immigration stance than Catholic laity in some countries.

 Solidarity at the international level primarily concerns the Global South, and the church has habitually insisted that loans be forgiven as needed.
 Charity to individuals or groups must be accompanied by transforming unjust political, economic and social structures.
 The world and its goods were created for the use and benefit of all God's creatures, as reflected in social justice and limits on private property.